 As of July 2022, Cori Bush had voted in line with Joe Biden's stated position 93.0% of the time.

-In 2022, Bush ran for reelection to the seat and won the Democratic primary with almost 70% of the vote.
+In 2022, Cori Bush ran for reelection to the seat and won the Democratic primary with almost 70% of the vote.

 In February 2023, Cori Bush married Cortney Merritts, a security specialist and U.S. Army veteran.

-On July 18, 2023, Cori Bush was one of nine progressive Democrats to vote against a congressional resolution stating that "the State of Israel is not a racist or apartheid state".
+On July 18, 2023, Cori Bush was one of nine progressive Democrats to vote against a congressional resolution stating that "the State of Israel is not a racist or apartheid state."

-Following Cori Bush's introduction of a ceasefire resolution in 2023, St. Louis County Prosecutor Wesley Bell announced his candidacy against her for the following election.
+Following Cori Bush's introduction of a Gaza ceasefire resolution in 2023, St. Louis County Prosecutor Wesley Bell announced his candidacy against her for the following election.

 In 2023, Cori Bush was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act in the House.